bio-tools/Tool-Information-Standards/docs/README.md

 *The standard described below represents a "respectable beta" and will be implemented in https://bio.tools.*  Please join the discussion on [GitHub](https://github.com/bio-tools/biotoolsSchema/issues/77)

-[biotoolsSchema](https://github.com/bio-tools/biotoolsSchema) provides the foundation for an **information standard** for the description of tools that is being adopted by https://bio.tools.
+[biotoolsSchema](https://github.com/bio-tools/biotoolsSchema) and the [EDAM ontology](https://github.com/edamontology/edamontology) provide the foundation for an **information standard** for the description of tools that is being adopted by https://bio.tools.
 The standard has two components:

 * a list of tool attributes (see Table below) that must be specified (or stated as not being available) for an entry to be assigned in a 5 tier ratings of entry completeness and quality.
 Some attributes are grouped (see tables on right) for purposes of determining adherance to the standard.
 * a set of [Curation Guidelines](http://biotools.readthedocs.io/en/latest/curators_guide.html) describing *how* each attribute should be specified, *i.e.* concerning the *quality* of an entry.
 The guidelines go beyond the syntactic and semantic constraints defined by [biotoolsSchema](https://github.com/bio-tools/biotoolsSchema)`_.